This website uses cookies to ensure you get the best experience on our website. Find out more.

 • If you are unable to reach the energy company to register your complaint

 In some of the circumstances above you will be issued with a deadlock letter that you will need to share with the Energy Ombudsman.
-A deadlock letter is a letter issued by the energy company stating their final position.
+A deadlock letter is a letter issued by the energy company stating its final position.
 You can request a deadlock letter if you have not received one.

 You will also need to contact the Energy Ombudsman within 12 months of receiving a deadlock letter.
-If you have not received a deadlock letter from your energy company then it might still be possible to have your complaint investigate even if it is over 12 months.
+If you have not received a deadlock letter from your energy company then it might still be possible to have your complaint investigated even if it is over 12 months.

-Ofgem’s Role with the Energy Ombudsman
+Ofgem’s Role With The Energy Ombudsman

 Ofgem does not have a direct role in handling complaints between customers and energy companies, this is left to the Energy Ombudsman.
 Ofgem collects complaint information from the Energy Ombudsman and the Citizens Advice services to ensure energy companies are complying with their licence obligations as well as publishing annual complaint statistics.